kubernetes/committee-security-response/security-release-process.md

     - [High Value Asset](#high-value-asset)
     - [Service Failure](#service-failure)

-## Product Security Committee (PSC)
+## Security Response Committee (SRC)

 Security vulnerabilities should be handled quickly and sometimes privately.
 The primary goal of this process is to reduce the total time users are vulnerable to publicly known exploits.

-The [Product Security Committee (PSC)](README.md#product-security-committee-psc) is responsible for organizing the entire response including internal communication and external disclosure but will need help from relevant developers and release managers to successfully run this process.
+The [Security Response Committee (SRC)](README.md#security-response-committee-src) is responsible for organizing the entire response including internal communication and external disclosure but will need help from relevant developers and release managers to successfully run this process.

-The PSC will consist of volunteers subscribed to the private [Kubernetes Security](https://groups.google.com/a/kubernetes.io/forum/#!forum/security) list.
+The SRC will consist of volunteers subscribed to the private [Kubernetes Security](https://groups.google.com/a/kubernetes.io/forum/#!forum/security) list.

-### Product Security Committee Membership
+### Security Response Committee Membership

 #### Joining

-New potential members to the PSC will first fill a minimum of a 3 month rotation in the [Associate](#Associate) role.
+New potential members to the SRC will first fill a minimum of a 3 month rotation in the [Associate](#Associate) role.

-These individuals will be nominated by individuals on steering committee, PSC, or release manager lead and patch release manager.
+These individuals will be nominated by individuals on steering committee, SRC, or release manager lead and patch release manager.

-The PSC has a goal to have at least 7 members.
+The SRC has a goal to have at least 7 members.

 To encourage diversity members will also abide by a 1/2 maximal representation from any one company at any time.
 If representation changes due to job shifts or mergers, then members are encouraged to grow the team or replace themselves through mentoring new members.
 Being overlimit should not continue for longer than 12 months to give time to identify and mentor new members.

-##### PSC Lazy Consensus Selection
+##### SRC Lazy Consensus Selection

 Selection of new members from the associates will be done by lazy consensus.